uablrek/xcluster-ovls/k8s-ipvs-local-route/README.md

 ```

 This "fix" can't be applied by the node owner, but requires a change
-of the `kube-proxy` in K8s.
+of the `kube-proxy` in K8s, like the one local rule described earlier.

-### CNI-plugin dependency

-The exact behaivor is dependent on the CNI-plugin.
-For instance with
-[Cilium](https://cilium.io/) with `kube-proxy` replacement, none of the
-above is needed.
-Everything works out-of-the-box by some eBPF magic.